How to prepare for an online assessment at home

 You will need

-- A device with a stable internet access.
-This can be a desktop computer, laptop, tablet or even a phone
+- A device with integrated camera and microphone (external microphones are not permitted).
+This can be a desktop computer, laptop, tablet or even a phone.
+Please note, phones are not suitable for level 3 exams.

-- Earphones (headphones will do, in a pinch – but in order for you and your examiner to feel the most engaged, we think earphones are best).
+- Earphones, just in case your audio is not working properly.
+(Headphones will do, in a pinch – but in order for you and your examiner to feel the most engaged, we think earphones are best).
 You’ll need these for the Knowledge section of your exam

-- A chaperone to help you set up and introduce you to the examiner.
+- A parent or guardian (if needed), to help you set up and introduce you to the examiner.
 This can be a parent, guardian or someone else responsible in your household

 - Your exam materials.
 Your teacher can advise what you need to have with you for the exam